Dead Pixels: US broadcast

 In May 2020, The CW acquired the broadcast rights for the series.
 Originally procured to plump up the network's autumn 2020 schedule in light of production breakdowns during the COVID-19 pandemic, the series was later shifted to the network's summer 2020 slate instead, with its autumn slot being filled by Devils.

 Adaptation

-An Indian version of the series has been commissioned by Disney+ Hotstar in association with BBC Studios.
-It will be produced by BBCS India and Tamada Media, written by Akshay Poolla and directed by Aditya Mandala.
+An Indian version of the series was commissioned by Disney+ Hotstar in association with BBC Studios.
+It was produced by BBCS India and Tamada Media, written by Akshay Poolla and directed by Aditya Mandala.
+The series was released on 19 May 2023.